outdreamer/build-a-cure/docs/tasks/examples.md

 					    - core patterns & core interface components
 					    	- patterns which can build other components
 					      - patterns in core interface components, like change/difference patterns

+## solution filters that reduce the problem space

+    - identify the worst error types, as assumption combinations having the lowest solution metric fulfillment if incorrect
+      - in the problem of 'predict cat vs. dog', the worst error types are:
+        - an object from one category having all the features used to differentiate between categories, but with variable values of the other category (cat having dog features)
+        - an object that is artificial identified as real (cat robot identified as a cat)
+      - to predict these error types, certain concepts need to be inferred
+        - the concept of 'agency' to design a machine that looks like an animal
+        - the structure of 'false equivalence' to design situations where features would look like a category but not actually be that
+    - identify all the feature ranges where it would be impossible to give high-accuracy answers (ai-generated cat image vs. real image)
+    - organize these filters in a useful sorting structure (network, tree) can reduce the computations required to solve for a prediction function, such as:
+    	- placing the most-reductive solution filter first, if the info required for that filter is already available
+    	- placing a filter after another filter that generates/identifies the info required for the second filter

+### example of applying multiple filters to reduce solution space

+    - example of where a structural similarity could be used as an initial filter (in a dog vs. cat categorization algorithm)
+      - find similarity to type 'dog' and type 'cat'
+        - in cases where similarities point to equivalent probabilities for each category, apply additional filtering structures than similarities
+          - apply base structures (random, core, common, etc)
+            - apply path structures (how many steps from a base to produce a clear answer)
+          - apply opposite structures (what is not a cat, what is not a dog)
+          - apply filtering structures (both/neither) - (what are cats/dogs both or neither of)
+          - apply structures of difference (what comes from a different origin/cause, like causes of evolving dog functions)
+          - apply state/time structures (could this become a dog or could it have been a dog previously according to definitive attributes/functions)
+          - apply variance structures (does this have variance from the cat base or following cat variance patterns)
+          - apply agency/group structures (what groups do cats belong to or which groups are they found with)
+          - apply system structures (what contexts normally go with 'cat')
+          - apply change/distortion structures (what distortions are often applied to cats or dogs)
+              - apply alternative path structures & network structure
+                - how many different paths could this data produce a dog category? (how to get to 'dog' answer using that particular data)
+                  - apply boundary structures in network (cat type path set or path region, dog type path set or path region)
+                    - re-apply similarity structures to boundaries (is this within the cat path region)
+                    - apply pattern structures (does this match cat path patterns)

 ## solution filters for specific problems